-10.5 Measurement of Tensile Strength-Start the tensile testing machine and the area measuring device, if used, and continue running the test to rupture.
+10.5 Measurement of Tensile Strength-Start the tensile testing machine and the area-measuring device, if used, and continue running the test to rupture.
 Stop the machine and reset to the initial gage position.
-Record and report the test results to three significant figures for each direction separately (See Note
+Record and report the test results to three significant figures for each direction separately (see Note 6).

 10.5.1 If a specimen slips in the jaws, breaks at the edge of or in the jaws, or if for any reason attributed to faulty operation the result falls markedly below the average for the set of specimens, discard the result and test another specimen.
-Continue until the required number of acceptable breaks have been obtained.
+Continue until the required number of acceptable breaks has been obtained.
+(See 6.2.1.)

 10.5.2 The decision to discard the results of a break shall be based on observation of the specimen during the test and upon the inherent variability of the fabric.
-In the absence of other criteria for rejecting a so-called jaw break, any break occurring within 5 mm (1/4 in.) of the jaws which results in a value below 20 % of the average of all the other breaks shall be discarded.
+In the absence of other criteria for rejecting a so-called jaw break, any break occurring within 5 mm [$\frac{1}{4}$ in.] of the jaws which results in a value below 20 % of the average of all the other breaks shall be discarded.
 No other break shall be discarded unless the test is known to be faulty.